 Los Angeles to New York and back to Los Angeles.
-A 35-day road trip with my dog Felix.
+Two 35-day road trips with my dog Felix.

 Instead of flying from Los Angeles to New York and then back again, like a normal human being, I decided it would be fun and bonding experience with my dog, to go on a road trip across the United States to see some sights with my little buddy.